rbontekoe/llm/docs/src/chapter2.md

 ## Step 5 - Run conda to update packages

+A special file, called environment.yml, contains the packages you need for Ed Donner's course.
+Because Ed frequently updates his course, you will need to repeat these steps periodically.

 |Step        | Action      |
 |:---------- | :---------- |
 | 1 | Goto the /Test_Ed/ folder: `cd ~/Test_Ed`. |